andOTP/andOTP/README.md

  * [OpenPGP](http://openpgp.org/): OpenPGP can be used to easily decrypt the OpenPGP-encrypted backups on your PC.
  * [andOTP-decrypt](https://github.com/asmw/andOTP-decrypt): A python script written by @asmw to decrypt password-protected backups on your PC (needs more testing).

+### Automatic backups:

+ * BroadcastReceivers: AndOTP supports a number of broadcasts to perform automated backups, eg. via Tasker.
+These will get saved to the defined backup directory. **These only work when KeyStore is used as the encryption mechanism**
+   - **org.shadowice.flocke.andotp.broadcast.PLAIN_TEXT_BACKUP**: Perform a plain text backup. **WARNING**: This will save your 2FA tokens onto the disk in an unencrypted manner!
+   - **org.shadowice.flocke.andotp.broadcast.ENCRYPTED_BACKUP**: Perform an encrypted backup of your 2FA database using the selected password in settings.

 ## Migration:

 Check out [this](https://github.com/andOTP/andOTP/wiki/Migration) wiki page to learn about the different ways to migrate to andOTP from other 2FA apps.